 It depends on the information you are seeking.
 Most requests seek information about our Merchants or Partners, in which case your request should be directed to the Shopify entity that directly contracts with the Merchant or Partner.
 You can find the specific contracting entity in our Contracting Party Chart.
+For other information requests, you should consult our Shopify Legal Requests for Information Whitepaper to determine which Shopify entity controls the information you are seeking.
 You should contact the Merchant directly if you are seeking information about a Merchant’s Customer.

 Shopify only stores a Merchant’s payment card information if they have subscribed to a paid Shopify service using a payment card.

 What happens if my request does not comply with Shopify’s guidelines?